Phikzvirus

-Phikzvirus (synonym: PhiKZ-like viruses, Phikzlikevirus before 2015) is a genus of viruses in the order Caudovirales, in the family Myoviridae.
+Phikzvirus (synonym: PhiKZ-like viruses, Phikzlikevirus before 2015) is a genus of viruses in the class Caudoviricetes, in the family Chimalliviridae.
 Bacteria serve as natural hosts.
 There are three species in this genus.

-Phages in this genus are considered large or "jumbo" phages.
+Phages in this genus are considered large or "jumbo" phages due to their genome size being over 200kb in length.
 Three phages in this genus (φKZ, φPA3, and 201φ2-1) are known to assemble a "phage nucleus" structure similar in function to the eukaryotic cell nucleus that encloses DNA as well as replication and transcription machinery.
-These structures are built from a tubulin-like PhuZ protein and a gp105 shell protein.
-It provides immunity to host defenses like restriction enzymes and CRISPR-Cas systems.
+The replicating DNA is enclosed by a 2D protein lattice currently known to be made of only the Phage Nuclear Enclosure (PhuN) protein.
+These phages also establish a bipolar spindle using a tubulin-like PhuZ protein which centers the phage nucleus.
+The Phage Nuclear Enclosure protein was dubbed chimallin (ChmA) after the chīmalli because it shields phage DNA from host defenses like restriction enzymes and CRISPR-Cas systems.

 Taxonomy

 The following three species are assigned to the genus: